MarcarianS/cs1440-marcarian-shelby-assn3/doc/Plan.md

 ### Run()
 * Input: nothing
 * internal data
--print welcome message
+- print welcome message
--create menu object (local) with the header Main
+- create menu object (local) with the header Main
--add the C option to the list of display options -while we keep going, if the user enters C move on
+- add the C option to the list of display options
+- while we keep going, if the user enters C move on
--if keep going is false, close the program (sys.exit(1)?)
+- if keep going is false, close the program (sys.exit(1)?)
 * output: prints welcome message, returns nothing

 ### __createDeck()
 * Input: nothing
 * internal Data:
--prompt the user for card size, max number on card, and number of cards
+- prompt the user for card size, max number on card, and number of cards
--for i in number of cards given, create a card object with the user in put and i as idnum
+- for i in number of cards given, create a card object with the user in put and i as idnum
--create a deck object with input from user. deck needs to be able to access the card objects
+- create a deck object with input from user. deck needs to be able to access the card objects
--call __deck menu to display the deck menu
+- call __deck menu to display the deck menu
 * Output: Nothing

 ### __deckMenu()
 * Input: nothing
 * Intternal Data:
--create a menu object header Deck
+- create a menu object header Deck
--add the print, display, and save options to the menu options -print out the apporpriate response based on the user input command.
+- add the print, display, and save options to the menu options
+- print out the apporpriate response based on the user input command.
 * Output: prints menu to user through other methods

 ### __printCard()
 * Input: nothing
 * INternal Data:
--call __getnumberinpout to determine which index to print
+- call __getnumberinpout to determine which index to print
 * Output: calls a print method, returns nothing

 ### __saveDeck()
 * INput: nothing
 * Internal Data:
--get the file name as a string from the user
+- get the file name as a string from the user
--if no file name is given, display the menu again
+- if no file name is given, display the menu again
--if there is a filename given, open file as "write" -prints the current deck to the file
+- if there is a filename given, open file as "write"
+- prints the current deck to the file
--close the file
+- close the file
--tels the user it is done
+- tels the user it is done
 * Output: prints the deck to a file, returns nothing

 ### __getNumberInput(desc, int, numOfCards)
 * Input:  a string descriptor of what is beign returned, a number, and the number of cards in the deck.
 * Internal Data:
--print the description to prompt the user for input -if the number input by the user is smaller than the number of cards given, return that id
+- print the description to prompt the user for input
+- if the number input by the user is smaller than the number of cards given, return that id
--if its out of range (too big or less than 1) have the user try again
+- if its out of range (too big or less than 1) have the user try again
--NOT SURE WHAT SECOND ARGUMENT IS YET
+- NOT SURE WHAT SECOND ARGUMENT IS YET
 * Output: returns n integer, the id of the card to print

 ### __getStringInput(desc)
 * input: string to prompt the user for input of a file name
 * INternal Data:
--use the desc to prompt the user for a  file name -return that string
+- use the desc to prompt the user for a  file name
+- return that string
 * Outptu: string ( a file name)